 Some of the most widely used terms in frequency analysis is power, which reflects the strength of a specific frequency in the signal.
 Higher power means that the EEG signal contains a specific frequency to a larger extent.
 You could also say that the EEG signal is driven by a specific frequency.
 If you would like to get started with frequency-based analysis, find yourself a respondent and run one of the oldest and most replicated EEG experiments:

-When you analyze both conditions separately with an FFT and extract the frequencies underlying the spontaneous EEG data, you will notice that the condition eyes closed shows much higher frequency power in the alpha band (8 – 12 Hz) in occipital channels compared to the condition eyes open.
-This effect of reduced alpha power when opening the eyes is called alpha blocking and has been initially described by Hans Berger in 1929
+When you analyze both conditions separately with an FFT and extract the frequencies underlying the spontaneous EEG data, you will likely notice that the condition eyes closed shows a higher frequency power in the alpha band (8 – 12 Hz) in occipital channels compared to the condition eyes open.
+This effect of reduced alpha power when opening the eyes is called alpha blocking and has been initially described by Hans Berger in 1929.

 Over the last decades, frequency-based analyses of EEG data have become much more sophisticated.
 One of the more advanced frequency-based metrics is frontal asymmetry, or frontal lateralization.